 Skip to contents

 For plotting, use geom_sf_inset() instead.
-This helper is intended to be used when implementing custom geometries based on geom_sf_inset() so that they can provide parameters to control the inset.
+These helpers are intended to be used when implementing custom geometries based on geom_sf_inset() so that they can provide parameters to control the inset.

 Usage